AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/operations-in-workfront-fusion.md

 ---
 # Operations in [!DNL Adobe Workfront Fusion]

-An operation in Adobe Workfront Fusion is a task performed by a module.
+An operation in [!DNL Adobe Workfront Fusion] is a task performed by a module.
 For tracking purposes, any successful action performed by a module is an operation.

 ## Considerations when counting the number of operations